drips-network/docs/docs/claim-your-repository.md

 Once the `FUNDING.json` file has been verified, you'll be asked to configure a list of _maintainers_ and _dependencies_ that incoming funds will be split to, and customize your project's appearance on Drips.

 :::info
-In order to claim your project, you will need a small amount of ETH in your connected Ethereum wallet in order to cover Ethereum's network ["gas fee"](https://ethereum.org/en/developers/docs/gas/).
+To claim your project, you will need a small amount of ETH in your connected Ethereum wallet to cover Ethereum's network ["gas fee"](https://ethereum.org/en/developers/docs/gas/).
 :::

 After you're done, your project will be claimed, and any future earnings will be split according to your configuration.